ITR Filing for FY 2025–26

 Income from Business and Profession is calculated in the schedule on a presumptive basis based on the relevant section.

-Income taxable under the head ‘Salary’: it is to be calculated the same as in the case of ITR-1.
+Income taxable under the head ‘Salary’: It is to be calculated the same as in the case of ITR-1.
 First, determine the monetary and non-monetary part of the salary and then deduct the allowance exempt under section 10.
 Then allow deduction under section 16, i.e., standard deduction, entertainment allowance, professional tax.
 To get the amount chargeable to tax under the head income from “Salaries.”

 Income from House Property: Calculation of income from house property where maximum loss that can be set off in a period is limited to Rs.
 2 Lakhs.